ajsaule/password-generator/README.md

 }
 ```

-Another interesting insight was using the `use-debounce` package, that was a hook coming from the community that allowed me to delay a function from running again for a certain period of time, I was using this with a `useEffect` that was listening for window re-size changes, so it helped significantly.
+Another interesting insight was using the `use-debounce` package, that was a hook coming from the community that allowed me to delay a function from running again for a certain period of time, I was using this with a `useEffect` that was listening for window re-size changes, it helped significantly.
 One more thing I learned here is that clean up functions in `useEffect` hooks help with reducing memory leaks and unwanted behavior of apps.

 ```js
 const handleWindowResize = useDebouncedCallback((): void => {